Azure/AzureDataLake/docs/Hands_on_Labs/USQL_HOL.md

 	    ORDER BY TotalDuration DESC
 	    USING Outputters.Csv();

+# Creating a table-valued function

+If you want to encapsulate several statements or want to add parameterization, you can create a table-valued function.

+The following script creates a function RegionalSearchlog() in the default database and schema that adds a @region parameter for filtering the previously specified view on the Region.
+The parameter is defaulted to "en-gb".

+	DROP FUNCTION IF EXISTS RegionalSearchlog;
+	CREATE FUNCTION RegionalSearchlog(@region string = "en-gb")
+	RETURNS @searchlog TABLE
+	  (
+	            UserId          int,
+	            Start           DateTime,
+	            Region          string,
+	            Query           string,
+	            Duration        int?,
+	            Urls            string,
+	            ClickedUrls     string
+	  )
+	AS BEGIN
+	 @searchlog =
+	    SELECT * FROM SearchLogView
+	    WHERE Region == @region;
+	END;

+The first statement drops an already existing definition of the function and then creates the version that we want to use.
+Now you can use the function as in the following case where we get the Start, Region and Duration for the default region:

+	@rs1 =
+	    SELECT Start, Region, Duration
+	    FROM RegionSearchlog(DEFAULT) AS S;

+	OUTPUT @rs1
+	TO "/output/<replace_this_with_your_output_name>.csv"
+	USING Outputters.Csv();

 # Creating a table

 Creating a table is similar to creating a table in a relational database such as SQL Server.
 You either create a table with a predefined schema or create a table and infer the schema from the query that populates the table (also known as CREATE TABLE AS SELECT or CTAS).

+The benefit of a table over just a view or table-valued function is that the data is stored in a more optimized format for the query processor to operate on: The data is indexed and partitioned and stores the data in its native data type representation.

 Now let's decide to persist the searchlog data in a schematized format in a table called Searchlog in your own database.
 The script